abpio/abp-commercial-docs/en/why-abp-io-platform.md

 ### Is it sufficient for complex systems?

+ABP Framework is designed to solve real-time problems and build complex systems.
+It provides a lot of infrastructure requirements already implemented for your system and provides lots of integrations to enterprise systems and tools.

+We definitely know that there is no limit of the **mountain of complexity** and no one can provide everything to you. **ABP Platform is a helicopter that puts you at a high point of the mountain and provides many useful tools to help you climb the rest yourself.**

 ### What if I want to customize it?

 ### What if I need to bypass ABP abstractions?